sheercold14/KSpace/README.md

 PyTorch implementation of KSpace, a parameter-efficient method for multimodal knowledge editing.
-KSpace initializes the frozen LoRA matrix in an approximate low-variance subspace of preserved activations and projects the trainable LoRA updates onto an edit-relevant knowledge subspace.
+KSpace initializes the frozen LoRA matrix in the null space of preserved activations and projects the trainable LoRA updates onto an edit-relevant knowledge subspace.

 The implementation is built on [EasyEdit](https://github.com/zjunlp/EasyEdit).